-Students should consult with the MA Global Politics Advisor, Dr. Alina Sajed (sajeda@mcmaster.ca) on the appropriate courses to take.
+Students should consult with the MA Advisor, Dr. Katherine Boothe (boothek@mcmaster.ca) on the appropriate courses to take.

 The University and the Department use a letter grade system in which the following are passing grades: A+, A, A-, B+, B, B-.
 A grade below B- is considered a failure in graduate courses.
 While a B- standing is sufficient to earn a degree by the School of Graduate Studies criteria, a failure in any course normally results in the Department recommending that the student not be allowed to continue.